-Passing on the right message essentially means that you should lure the employee to your organization in such a manner that they are convinced on their own and not force them.
+Passing on the right message essentially means that you should lure the employee to your organization in such a manner that they convince on their own and not force them.

-Keep in mind that those employees who are already on a particular level would not want any special welcome – but the employees who are being brought to your organization by way of poaching needs to be welcomed properly.
-You need to be courteous and down to earth as possible since they are the persons whom you need to pamper.
+Keep in mind that those employees who are already on a particular level would not want any special welcome – but the employees who brought to your organization by way of poaching need to welcome properly.
+You need to courteous and down to earth as possible since they are the persons whom you need to pamper.

 3. Never force the employees

 This would be the worst thing which a company should do.
 You should never force the employee to join the organization.
 It has been seen and experienced that the stereotypes poachers are generally very rude and also demanding.
 They also make many false claims.

 One has to clearly understand that the job is to bring the employee to the organization in the right manner and not to bring them forcefully to the company.
 If you have a dominant nature then it could prove to be difficult to get a good employee to your organization.

 4. Never go overboard